Unconditional Truthfulness: Learning Unconditional Uncertainty of Large Language Models: Additional Experimental Results

-\Cref{tab:gemma_gen_results,tab:llama_gen_results,tab:stablelm_gen_results} present the comparison of the TAD trained on the in-domain training dataset with the TAD trained on all out-of-domain datasets for Gemma 7b, Llama 8b v3, and StableLM 12b v2 models respectively.
 In this experiment, we examine how our approach can be generalized on the unseen datasets.
-For each dataset, we create a general training dataset by using 300 samples from the training datasets from each of the eight other datasets used in the experiments.
+For each target dataset, we construct a general QA training dataset by sampling 300 instances from the training datasets from each of other QA datasets.
 Thus, we evaluate TAD that is not trained on the target dataset.
-We conduct experiments on one dataset from each task: XSUM, PubMedQA, and CoQA.
-We compare the results with three strongest baseline methods: MSP, Focus, and SAR.
-Overall, we can see that the TAD method can be generalized on the unseen datasets and outperform all other baselines in most settings.
+We conduct experiments on one dataset from each task: XSum, SamSum, CNN, WMT19, CoQA, SciQ, TriviaQA, MMLU, and GSM8k.
+We compare the results with three baseline methods: SAR, Semantic Density, and MSP.

+\Cref{tab:llama_generalization_qa_results} presents the performance of the supervised methods against the MSP baseline on QA tasks, while \Cref{tab:llama_generalization_mt_ats_results} presents the results when trained on QA datasets and evaluated on summarization and translation tasks.
+The results demonstrate that TAD consistently outperforms baselines on unseen QA domains, while its generalization across diverse task types remains limited.